OYAK

-Ordu Yardımlaşma Kurumu (OYAK) (lit.
-Military Mutual Aid Institution), is a Turkish charity and pension fund with around 363,000 members and owner of Renault (Oyak).
+Ordu Yardımlaşma Kurumu (OYAK) (English: Military Solidarity Institution), is a Turkish charity and military pension fund with around 470,000 members.
 The OYAK Holding Investment Subsidiary Group is one of the largest industrial groups in Turkey.

-The group was the former owner of ING Oyak Bank (sold to ING Bank in 2007) and the Oypa supermarket chain.
+The group was the former owner of ING Oyak Bank, sold to ING Bank in 2007, and the Oypa supermarket chain.
 In 2012, it was rated BB+/stable by Standard & Poor's.
-The group co-owns Oyak-Renault, a car manufacturer, and steel producer Erdemir.
+The group co-owns car manufacturer Oyak-Renault and steel producer Erdemir.
 OYAK Group of Companies added Sagra to its structure in April 2021.
+OYAK is on the global coal exit list published by Urgewald because it owns İsken Sugözü power station.